Datatab

 Now we come to the assumptions of ANOVA with repeated measures and finally I will show you how you can easily calculate it online.
 So what are the assumptions?

-• The samples must be dependent samples.
+• Dependent samples: The samples must be dependent samples.

-Results of the one-factor analysis of variance with repeated measures.
+Results of the repeated measures ANOVA

 Interpret results Analysis of variance with repeated measures

-In this example, the p-value is 0.011, which is less than 0.05.
+If the calculated p-value is smaller than the predefined significance level, which is usually 0.05, the null hypothesis is rejected.
+In this example, the p-value is 0.01, which is less than 0.05.
 Therefore the null hypothesis is rejected and it can be assumed that there is a difference between the different time points.

 Effect size for repeated measures ANOVA